 WE WON!!!
 To every girl on this earth... know that you are a goddess... if heavens are listening... look MA we put @sikhya on the map ❤️— Guneet Monga (@guneetm) February 25, 2019

 "I don’t know how often the Best Documentary Short Subject prize is an emotional high point, but the Dolby crowd went wild for the makers of 'Period.
 End of Sentence.,'" @MJSchulman writes, live from the #Oscars: https://t.co/2GPt1vbVkYpic.twitter.com/MoFlmo1LEe— The New Yorker (@NewYorker) February 25, 2019

 He spent years attempting to make the pads, testing them himself using goat blood, despite community backlash.
 His attempts eventually led to him creating a semi-automated machine that could produce two sanitary napkins per minute, and it won him an award at the National Innovation Foundation of India in 2006, according to NPR.

 His story was even turned into a Bollywood hit called Padman, which was released in 2018 and applauded by activists like Malala Yousafzai.

 In India, Muruganantham has provided more than 4,000 machines to women, and more than 200 machines to 27 other developing countries since 2006, NPR reported.

-That is why open dialogue is so important — and why a documentary like Period.
+It's becaue of issues like these that open dialogue is so important — and why a documentary like Period.
 End of Sentence. could mean big things for health, sanitation, and gender equality.